-So hi-f sibilance is associated with heightened or stereotypical “femininity” independently of sexual orientation.
+So hi-f sibilance is associated with heightened or stereotypical “femininity” independently of speaker sex or sexual orientation.
 The sound-symbolic basis for this association can presumably be traced to the fact that females are on average smaller than males, and smaller physical bodies produce acoustically higher frequencies than larger ones.
 This is why violins and bongos sound higher, cellos and kettle drums lower.

 But then there’s Eminem.
 He not only “code-switches” between plain and hi-f sibilants, but uses the hi-f variety in an aggressive “macho” genre which has been accused of sexism and homophobia.

 Of course most speech sounds are not sound-symbolic at all, but purely arbitrary.
 The general public may believe that French “sounds romantic”, that Italian “sounds emotional”, that German “sounds harsh”, etc. But this is just a displacement onto those languages of stereotypical attitudes and prejudices which cling, for better or worse, to the people who speak them.
-Generally, languages and accents have the sounds they do through a combination of universal principles and historical accident, not because they symbolize their speakers.
+Generally, languages and accents have the sounds they do through a combination of universal properties and historical accident, not because they symbolize their speakers.